Sd-Shiivam/Share-Zone/README.md

 </p>

   ```
-  Quick and Easy way to share.
+  Quick and Easy way to share.Upload and download on any device anywhere.
   ```

 > Github - https://github.com/Sd-Shivam/Share-Zone